FAQs

 How do I apply for an HVAC license in Texas?

-When re-applying for your license, you'll need to submit a completed application with your experience and employment documentation, as well as the $115 license fee.
-The TDLR requires 48 months of practical experience in air conditioning and refrigeration (ACR) related work under the supervision of a licensed ACR contractor within the preceding 72 months.
-This experience can be from Texas or another state.What is the difference between a Class A and a Class B license?
+To reapply for your license, you’ll need to submit a completed application along with documentation of your experience and employment.
+The $115 license fee must also be included.
+The TDLR requires proof of 48 months of practical ACR-related experience under the supervision of a licensed ACR contractor within the past 72 months.
+This experience can be gained in Texas or in another state.
+Located in Bridge City, TX.
+Strategic Insights specializes in HVAC test prep and business consulting.
+Contact us today.What is the difference between a Class A and a Class B license?

-To qualify for the ACR Contractor's exam, you must be at least 18 years old and provide proof of 48 months of experience within the preceding six years.
-If your application is approved, the TDLR will notify PSI (the Texas exam provider), and you'll receive a postcard confirming your eligibility to take the exam.
-You can then schedule your examination and pay the exam fee directly to PSI.What is the difference between Environmental or Commercial endorsement?
+To qualify for the ACR Contractor’s exam, you must be at least 18 years old and provide proof of 48 months of relevant experience within the past six years.
+Once your application is approved, the TDLR will notify PSI, the Texas exam provider, and you will receive a postcard confirming your eligibility to take the exam.
+At that point, you can schedule your examination and pay the fee directly to PSI.
+Completing a comprehensive HVAC contractors license prep program can help ensure you’re fully prepared for the exam and understand all licensing requirements.What is the difference between Environmental or Commercial endorsement?

 Environmental Air Conditioning focuses on human comfort requirements, including central air conditioning and heating.
 Commercial Refrigeration involves controlling temperature and/or humidity in specific spaces not intended for human comfort, such as computer rooms or food freezers.
 Process Cooling or Heating controls temperature, humidity, or cleanliness for production requirements or equipment operation.
 Commercial Refrigeration/Process Heating and Cooling is limited to coolers, freezers, ice machines, and equipment providing temperature and humidity control.How do I add an endorsement to my license?

-To add an endorsement to your license, complete form ACR003 (Notice of Change and Duplicate License Request) and include a $25 fee.How can I prepare for the exam?
+To add an endorsement to your license, complete the ACR003 Notice of Change and Duplicate License Request form and include the $25 fee.
+Taking a focused HVAC test prep course can also help you understand the endorsement requirements and ensure you’re ready for any additional exams.How can I prepare for the exam?

-You may take the exam as many times as needed within one year of filing your application.
-However, PSI will charge a fee for each exam attempt.Do I need a certificate of insurance before I take the exam?
+You can take the exam as many times as you like within one year of filing your application, though PSI charges a fee for each attempt.
+Pairing your attempts with HVAC contractors license prep can help maximize your chances of passing on the first try.Do I need a certificate of insurance before I take the exam?